 Am I eligible for a booster Covid-19 vaccination?

-- The government will shortly start to offer booster doses to individuals who received a vaccination in Phase 1 of the COVID-19 vaccination programme (priority groups 1-9).
+- The government is now rolling out booster doses to individuals who received a vaccination in Phase 1 of the COVID-19 vaccination programme (priority groups 1-9).
 This includes:

 - Those living in residential care homes for older adults;